Whanganui High School offers a wide range of extra-curricular activities for students to participate in.

 Who can join: Anyone is welcome to join.

-When: We meet every lunchtime in E4.
+When: We meet every Morning Break in E4.

 The Mathematics Statistics Competition is held every year and it brings together a large number of teams from Secondary Schools from the Wider Whanganui, Manawatu district.
 Students are selected and placed into teams based on their Mathematical ability and enthusiasm for challenges.
 The format of the competition changes every year, but a broad range of Mathematical skills and quick thinking is a huge advantage.
-Whanganui High School have won the competition in 2015, 2017 and came a close second in 2016.

 Who can join: Year 12 students.